-- 8.1 The Director continued a policy of reviewing the IOPC Funds' risk register to identify key risks across the Secretariat.
+- 8.1 The Director continued a policy of reviewing the IOPC Funds' risk register to identify key risks across the organisation.
 These risks have been placed in two categories: operational risk and institutional risk.
-Operational risk has been sub-divided into five areas: finance and contributions; governance and management; compensation; safety and security; and communications and publications. - 8.2 In 2020, the Management Team reviewed and assessed the sub-risks under these risk areas, following which the process and procedures for the management of these risks were documented.
-This exercise allowed the IOPC Funds to prioritise the key risks and ensure that these risks were adequately mitigated.

-- 8.3 One overriding risk prevalent in 2020 was the impact of the global pandemic and the Director ensured that both the Audit Body and the IAB were regularly updated as to how this risk was being mitigated and how the assets of the IOPC Funds were held securely. - The Key Risk Register is shared with the Audit Body at least annually, following the results of the annual risk management review and updates to the Register.
+Operational risk has been sub-divided into five areas: finance and contributions; governance and management; compensation; safety and security; and communications and publications. - 8.2 In 2022, the Management Team reviewed and assessed the sub-risks under these risk areas, following which the process and procedures for the management of these risks were documented.
+This exercise allowed the IOPC Funds to prioritise the key risks and ensure that these risks were adequately mitigated. - 8.3 The Key Risk Register is shared with the Audit Body at least annually, following the results of the annual risk management review and updates to the Register.
 The Audit Body and the Director jointly identify areas of risk for more in-depth analysis.
 The Audit Body has made valuable contributions to the organisation's risk management, which provides further assurance to the Director that the processes are effective.
 The Audit Body makes specific reference to these matters in its annual report to the governing bodies.